Religion and Politics 225

 Most weeks will entail short quizzes (5-6 minutes) at the beginning of class.
 These quizzes are graded generously and serve two functions: 1) they help ensure that all participants read the materials before class and 2) they help guide your studying and learning by highlighting the most important questions and themes of the course.
 The goal setting assignment due through Canvas before the second day of class is assessed as a quiz for grading purposes.

-Two short essays, One short essay, between 800-1100 words, will follow units on the Slavery, Abolition, & Confederate Nationalism and on Civil Rights, Struggle, and Retrenchment.
-Prompts and instructions for these essays this essay will be distributed in class.
+Two short essays, between 800-1100 words, will follow units on the Slavery, Abolition, & Confederate Nationalism and on Civil Rights, Struggle, and Retrenchment.
+Prompts and instructions for these essays will be distributed in class.

 Take-home midterm and final exams will consist of short answer identification questions that will help you organize and retain the key thematic ideas, three to five slightly longer form questions to be answered in a paragraph, and one (for the midterm) or two (for the final) short essays asking you to synthesize your knowledge.
 The exams will be based closely on the assigned texts and discussions from class.
 In addition to review, the best way to prepare for them is to keep up with the reading, actively participate in class discussions, and review the material covered in the quizzes.